-Without a doubt, low porosity hair can be a tricky head of hair to work with, especially when it comes to what products to use and which not to use.
-Low-porosity natural hair can tend to feel dry and because of it’s nature, can be quite difficult to get moisture into it.
+Without a doubt, low porosity hair can be tricky and frustrating to work with, especially when it comes to what products to use and which not to use.
+Low-porosity natural hair can tend to feel dry and distressed because it locks out moisture which the hair needs to stay pliable and replenish its elasticity.

-Protein can be a huge enemy as a rule of thumb which would make great conditioners kinda hard to find.
+Protein can be a huge enemy for low porosity hair as a rule of thumb which makes great conditioners kinda hard to find.
 Well, we are here to bring some relief to those low-porosity woes.
-Here we will list 4 types of products that can be beneficial for low-porosity strands.
+Here we will list 4 types of products that can be beneficial for those with low-porosity strands.

 1. Baking Soda

-Baking Soda, when used as a treatment, can be a low-porosity girl’s best friend.
-As most of us may know, low porosity strands = closed shut cuticles.
-This brings upon one of the main problems that low porosity ladies (and men), because any products that you may use on your hair will probably not have an effect on your strands due to the fact that none of the goodies from conditioners are able to penetrate them.
+Baking soda, when used as a treatment, can be a low-porosity girl’s best friend.
+You might already understand that low porosity strands equals closed shut cuticles.
+The obvious problem with this is that it prevents moisture from getting into the hair shaft and any products that you may use on your hair will probably not have an effect on your strands because none of the goodies from the products can penetrate the hair shaft.

 This is where alkaline treatments, such as baking soda, can save the day.
 Alkaline products slightly lift the hair cuticles, which is excellent for low-porosity hair strands because it allows for your conditioners and moisturizers to be effective.

-Glycerin, honey etc. (when mixed with water and other goodies) are a great way for low porosity hair to get much needed moisture.
-These products attracts moisture from the atmosphere, which essentially is the moisturizing gift that keeps on giving.
+Glycerine* or honey* are humectants and when mixed with water and other goodies are a great way for low porosity hair to get its much-needed moisture.
+Humectants attract moisture from the atmosphere, which makes them the moisturizing gift that keeps on giving.

-If you want to opt for that natural route, you can create your own yummy glycerin spray by filling up a spray bottle 1/4 of the way with vegetable glycerin and the other 3/4 of the bottle with water.
+If you want to opt for a natural route, you can create your own yummy glycerine* spray by filling up a spray bottle 1/4 of the way with vegetable glycerin and the other 3/4 of the bottle with water.
 You can add a little rosewater or a few drops of an essential oil for fragrance and you have yourself a wonderful moisturizing hair spray.

-You can find various curl activators in beauty supply stores, drugstores, etc. You can also find vegetable glycerin in some drugstores and in health food stores such as Whole Foods and VitaminShoppe.
+You can find various curl activators in beauty supply stores, drugstores, or online.
+You can find vegetable glycerin in some drugstores, health food stores or online.